 There are plenty of scenarios when an inhouse IT team is necessary or the optimal approach.
 If it’s clear that certain IT skills will be needed at a reasonably constant rate over the next several years, there’s a strong argument in favour of hiring full-time, permanent employees inhouse.

-Which is what many organisations do, while simultaneously also working with an IT outsourcing partner to add project-cycle-based flexibility to compliment and support the core inhouse team.
+Which is what many organisations do, while simultaneously also working with an IT outsourcing partner to add project-cycle-based flexibility to complement and support the core inhouse team.

 For many, IT outsourcing works wonderfully.
 It’s the perfect strategic fit, for all the obvious reasons.
 It doesn’t mean there are never challenges or hiccups along the way.
 As there is with any inhouse team, no matter how good.
 But projects are completed to at least the same standard as would be expected inhouse.